What Are the Legal Requirements for Workday Breaks in Pennsylvania?

 Employers can refuse to allow breaks except for minors between ages 14 and 17.
 However, if an employer provides a rest break or requires an employee to perform work during a designated meal break, then the employer must pay their employees for the break.
 If they aren’t paid, then employees may file a wage and hour violation complaint to seek compensation for denied wages.

-Where to Get More Information About Pennsylvania Break & Labor Laws
+Where to Get More Information About Pennsylvania Break and Labor Laws

 For additional information about employer obligations under Pennsylvania labor laws, including posting requirements for wage and hour and other labor laws, check out our site dedicated to Pennsylvania labor law posting requirements.